railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/index.rst

    subscription that
    includes hardware (servers), system maintenance, provision of hosting services, and support.

-   You can get a month's free trial on Tiny's http://ondemand.openerp.com, which enables you to get started quickly without incurring costs for integration or for buying computer systems.
+   You can get a month's free trial on OpenERP's http://www.openerp.com/online, which enables you to get started quickly without incurring costs for integration or for buying computer systems.
-   Many of Tiny's partner companies will access this, and some may offer their own similar service.
+   Many of OpenERP's partner companies will access this, and some may offer their own similar service.

    This service should be particularly useful to small companies that just want to get going quickly and at low cost.
-   It gives them immediate access to an integrated management system that has been built on the type of enterprise architecture used in banks and other large organizations.
+   It gives you immediate access to an integrated management system that has been built on the type of enterprise architecture used in banks and other large organizations.
-   Open ERP is that system, and is described in detail throughout this book.
+   OpenERP is that system, and is described in detail throughout this book.

-Whether you want to test Open ERP or to put it into full production, you have at least two starting
+Whether you want to test OpenERP or to put it into full production, you have at least two starting
 points:

-* evaluate it on line at http://www.openerp.com and ask Tiny for an SaaS trial hosted at http://ondemand.openerp.com, or the equivalent service at any of Tiny's partner companies,
+* evaluate it on line at http://www.openerp.com and ask OpenERP for a SaaS trial hosted at http://ondemand.openerp.com, or the equivalent service at any of OpenERP's partner companies,

-* install it on your own computers to test it in your company's systems environment.
+* install it on your own computers to test it in your company's system environment.

-There are some differences between installing Open ERP on Windows and on Linux systems, but once installed, it gives the same functions from both so you will not generally be able to tell which type of server you are using.
+There are some differences between installing OpenERP on Windows and on Linux systems, but once installed, both systems offer the same functionality so you will not generally be able to tell which type of server you are using.

 .. note:: Linux, Windows, Mac

-   Although this book deals only with installation on Windows and Linux systems, the same versions are also available for the Macintosh on the official website of Open ERP.
+   Although this book deals only with installation on Windows and Linux systems, the same versions are also available for Macintosh on the official website of OpenERP.

-.. note:: Web sites for Open ERP
+.. note:: Websites for OpenERP

    * Main Site: http://www.openerp.com,

-   * SaaS or “on-demand” Site: http://ondemand.openerp.com,
+   * SaaS or OpenERP OnLine Site: http://www.openerp.com/online,

    * Documentation Site: http://doc.openerp.com/,